Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Conclusion

 \section{Conclusion}

-In this paper we used the characterization of the linear rank-width of distance-hereditary graphs given in \cite{AdlerKK15} to \begin{enumerate} \item compute the set of distance-hereditary vertex-minor obstructions for linear rank-width $k$ and at the same time give a nearly tight bound on the number of distance-hereditary vertex-minor obstructions. \item prove that Question \ref{que:tree} is true if and only if it is true in prime graphs. \end{enumerate}
+In this paper we used the characterization of the linear rank-width of distance-hereditary graphs given in \cite{AdlerKK15} to prove that Question \ref{con:tree} is true if and only if it is true in prime graphs.
+Also, for each non-negative integer $k$, we compute a set of distance-hereditary graphs such that every distance-hereditary graph of linear rank-width at least $k+1$ contains a vertex-minor isomorphic to one of the graphs in the set.

 Computing an upper bound on the size of vertex-minor obstructions for graphs of bounded linear rank-width is a challenging open question.
 Until now only a bound on obstructions for graphs of bounded rank-width is known \cite{Oum05}.
-Secondly, resolving Question \ref{que:tree} in all graphs seems to require new techniques as we currently do not have any idea on how to reduce any graph of small rank-width but large linear rank-width into a distance-hereditary graph whose decomposition tree has large path-width.
-One may be start with graphs of rank-width $2$.
+Secondly, resolving Question \ref{con:tree} in all graphs seems to require new techniques.
+We currently do not have any idea on how to reduce any graph of small rank-width but large linear rank-width into a distance-hereditary graph whose decomposition tree has large path-width.
+One might start with graphs of rank-width $2$.